up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 === "Linux"

-    !!! note "The following commands must be run as root `su -` or prepended with `sudo`."
+    !!! note "The following commands must be run as root `su -` or prepended with `sudo`"

     ``` console hl_lines="6"
     $ ip link show